holoviz/lumen/docs/dashboard.md

         table: If set filters only on a specific table.
 	    type: The type of the Filter to use, e.g. 'constant', 'widget' or 'facet' ...: Additional parameters for the Filter
-    layout: The layout of the card(s), e.g. 'row', 'column' or 'grid'
+    layout: The layout inside the card(s), e.g. 'row', 'column' or 'grid'
+    facet_layout: The layout of the cards if a FacetFilter is declared generating multiple cards.
     refresh_rate: How frequently to poll for updates in milliseconds ...: Additional parameters passed to the Card layout(s), e.g. width or height
 ```